 Camila Mendes Biography

-Camila Mendes is an American actress of Brazilian descent, best known for her role as Veronica Lodge in the series "Riverdale".
+Camila Mendes is an American actress of Brazilian descent who shot to fame playing Veronica Lodge in the hit series "Riverdale".

 Early Life and Childhood